ohpyupi/study.security-plus/secure-network-infra.md

 * Provides deep packet inspection
 * Detects/deals with malware

+### Application Container
+* Isolates applications from the host opeating system
+* Can mitigate the vulnerabilities of older and legacy applications

 ### Ports
 * SSH - TCP 22
 * RDP - TCP 3389